 In Oral Health

-We have seen a surge in patients with cracked or damaged teeth throughout the pandemic.
-The good news is that dentists across Canada have ruled out the possibility that the coronavirus causes cracked teeth.
-There is a long list of reasons you may have broken teeth.
-Our team has lots of experience treating cracked teeth and educating our patients on the causes and how to prevent cracked teeth.
+We have seen many patients with cracked or damaged teeth.
+There are many reasons why teeth can crack.
+Our team has extensive experience treating cracked teeth and educating our patients on the causes and how to prevent them.

 How Did I Crack A Tooth?

-The cracked tooth is most likely related to stress, lack of sleep, neglected oral care, and inadequate nutrition, leading to a decline in oral health.
-As a side note, previous dental work can make teeth more prone to fracture or break.
-Silly accidents like chewing popcorn seeds may crack teeth.
-We know that a decline in oral care will eventually lead to tooth decay.
-Next, tooth decay leads to cavities, weakening the teeth and predisposing you to a chipped tooth.
-In some cases, you may have also developed Bruxism.
+Cracked teeth are often related to stress, lack of sleep, neglected oral care, and inadequate nutrition, all of which can contribute to a decline in oral health.
+Previous dental work can also make teeth more prone to fracture or break.
+Even simple accidents like chewing on hard foods (like popcorn seeds or ice) can crack teeth.
+A decline in oral care can lead to tooth decay, which weakens teeth and makes them more susceptible to chips and cracks.
+Bruxism can also be a contributing factor.

 Bruxism